RainbowCitrine/msaclab6/exercise08.md

         git diff
         git diff --staged

+        Diff shows the difference made in all files While git diff staged shows the differences made in one file that is added

 9. Add the other changed file to the index

         git commit add <other changed file>

 10. What do these commands show?

         git diff
         git diff --staged

+        diff still shows the file that was changed much like git diff --staged in this case I didn't see any differences

 11. Commit the changes